buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_2_Call_Deployed_Program.md

 import { Program, Provider, web3 } from '@project-serum/anchor';
 ```

-*Note: If you get an error `global is not defined`, change the vite.config.js into:
+*Note: If you get an error related to `buffer` or `global is not defined`, import buffer library into App.jsx and change the vite.config.js into:
 ```
 import reactRefresh from '@vitejs/plugin-react-refresh';
 import { defineConfig } from "vite";